bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Light Rain
+- Rain
-- 84% humidity
+- 86% humidity
-- 18 mph wind
+- 14 mph wind
-- 82% cloud cover
+- 83% cloud cover
 - 31 AQI 🟩
 - 0.09 inches of rain in the past 24 hours
-- 0.91 inches of rain expected in the next 48 hours
+- 0.15 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>